karmeshcodez/Facebook-Clone/README.md

 TODO:
     Allow users to post to the dashboard.
-    Allow users to add other users.
+    Allow users to add other users..